 A Florida rapper whose party-starting anthems, led by the seismic hit 'Low,' dominated global charts and defined late-2000s pop-rap.

-Tramar Dillard, adopting his stage name from his home state, exploded onto the scene with a sonic boom.
-'Low,' featuring T-Pain, wasn't just a hit; it was a cultural reset for digital sales, shattering download records and owning the airwaves for months.
-Flo Rida mastered the formula of infectious, synth-driven hooks and guest-heavy collaborations, becoming a reliable hitmaker.
-Tracks like 'Right Round,' 'Whistle,' and 'Good Feeling' showcased his knack for blending rap verses with euphoric, radio-friendly choruses.
-While critics often labeled him a purveyor of club bangers, his commercial impact is undeniable, with sales topping 80 million records worldwide, cementing his place as a defining voice of mainstream hip-hop and pop fusion.
+Flo Rida's single 'Low,' featuring T-Pain, shattered digital sales records and owned the airwaves for months.
+Tramar Dillard adopted his stage name from his home state.
+He mastered the formula of infectious, synth-driven hooks and guest-heavy collaborations.
+Tracks like 'Right Round,' 'Whistle,' and 'Good Feeling' blended rap verses with euphoric, radio-friendly choruses.
+Critics often labeled him a purveyor of club bangers.
+His commercial impact is undeniable, with sales topping 80 million records worldwide.
+He remains a defining voice of mainstream hip-hop and pop fusion.

 1965–1980